-How to Apply: Email all materials as a single .pdf file to the HSO President(s): firstname.lastname@example.org by the deadline.
+How to Apply: Email all materials as a single .pdf file to the HSO President(s): firstname.lastname@example.org by the Winter or Spring cycle deadline (see above).
 Title the file: “Yourlastname_hsoresearchaward_2019.pdf” (e.g., Smith_hsoresearchaward_2019.pdf).

 Criteria: The criteria by which applicants will be evaluated include service to HSO, impact on research activities and/or education, soundness of proposed budget, and financial need.
 The judging committee will be made up of fellow HSO members and at least one officer.
 Priority will be given to graduate students who have not yet received an HSO Research Award.

 *click here for the application in a word document*